Ion#

 Free-free continuum emission as a function of temperature and wavelength.

-Free-free Gaunt factor as a function of wavelength.
+Free-free continuum radiative losses as a function of temperature.

 intensity(density, emission_measure, **kwargs)